seanbao/mnemonas/docs/security.en.md

 ### Web UI Session Tokens

+The Web UI stores the primary access and refresh session in `HttpOnly`, `SameSite=Lax` cookies.
+It no longer writes bearer access or refresh tokens to `localStorage`; REST API calls, uploads, refresh, and logout use same-origin cookies sent by the browser.
+Legacy tokens left by older versions are cleared during initialization, refresh, logout, and related auth paths.

-The Web UI stores access and refresh tokens in browser `localStorage` for REST API and upload requests.
-The server adds security headers, CSP, and `Permissions-Policy`, and preview/download flows use short-lived `HttpOnly` cookies, but same-origin XSS could still read localStorage.
+API clients can still use `Authorization: Bearer <access-token>` and JSON refresh tokens for scripts and automation.
+The server adds security headers, CSP, and `Permissions-Policy`, but public deployments still need careful origin hygiene.

 For public deployments: